IOS: Inter-Operator Scheduler for CNN Acceleration: Methods

 \subsection{Inter-Operator Scheduler (IOS)}

 To find an optimized schedule for a CNN architecture, we first partition its computation graph $G = (V, E)$ into $V-S'$ and $S'$, where all edges between $V-S'$ and $S'$ start from $V-S'$ and end in $S'$.
 Such $S'$ is called an \textit{ending} of $V$, as illustrated in Figure~\ref{fig:methods_ending}.
-There are many endings of $V$.
-The last stage operators in $V$'s optimal schedule must be an ending of $V$.
-We can enumerate the ending $S'$ and convert the original problem to a sub-problem that finds the optimal schedule for $V-S'$.
+There can be many endings of $V$.
+The last stage's operators in $V$'s optimal schedule must be an ending of $V$.
+We can enumerate the ending $S'$ of $V$ and convert the original problem to a sub-problem that finds the optimal schedule for $V-S'$.
 The whole graph can be scheduled by applying the partition recursively.

 Let $\text{cost}[S]$ be the latency of an optimal schedule for $S$.
 Let $\text{stage\_latency}[S']$ be the latency of stage $(S', T)$ where $T$ is the better parallelization strategy for $S'$ among the two possible ones.
-We formalize this idea as following,
+We formalize this idea as follows,